 The support of 128-bit media, 64-bit media, and x87 instructions is implementation dependent.
-System software executes the CPUID instruction to determine whether a processor implements any of these features (see "Processor Feature Identification" on page 78 for more information on using the CPUID instruction).
-After CPUID is executed with an extended function codes 1 and 8000_0001h, feature support can be determined by examining the contents of the EDX register.
+System software executes the CPUID instruction to determine whether a processor implements any of these features (see "Processor Feature Identification" on page 77 for more information on using the CPUID instruction).
+After CPUID is executed with standard function 1 and extended function 8000_0001h, feature support can be determined by examining the contents of the ECX and EDX registers.
 General guidelines for determining feature support are given in the list below.
 A few instructions belong to more than one instruction subset.
 Refer to "Instruction Subsets and CPUID Feature Sets" in Volume 3 for specific information.

 - 128-bit media instructions are supported when: - EDX[25]=1 for SSE instructions.
-(Returned by CPUID function code 1.) - EDX[26]=1 for SSE2 instructions.
-(Returned by CPUID function code 1.) - 64-bit media instructions are supported when: - EDX[23]=1 for MMX instructions.
-(Returned by CPUID function codes 1h and 8000_0001h.) - EDX[22]=1 for AMD extensions to MMXTM instructions.
-(Returned by CPUID function code 8000_0001h.) - EDX[31]=1 for AMD 3DNow!TM instructions.
-(Returned by CPUID function code 8000_0001h.) - EDX[30]=1 for AMD extensions to 3DNow! instructions.
-(Returned by CPUID function code 8000_0001h.) - x87 floating-point instructions are supported when: - EDX[0]=1.
-(Returned by function codes 1h and 8000_0001h.) - FXSAVE and FXRSTOR instructions are supported when: - EDX[24]=1.
+(Returned by CPUID standard function 1.) - EDX[26]=1 for SSE2 instructions.
+(Returned by CPUID standard function 1.) - ECX[0]=1 for SSE3 instructions.
+(Returned by CPUID standard function 1). - 64-bit media instructions are supported when: - EDX[23]=1 for MMX instructions.
+(Returned by CPUID standard 1 and extended function 8000_0001h.) - EDX[22]=1 for AMD extensions to MMX instructions.
+(Returned by CPUID extended function 8000_0001h.) - EDX[31]=1 for AMD 3DNow!TM instructions.
+(Returned by CPUID extended function 8000_0001h.) - EDX[30]=1 for AMD extensions to 3DNow! instructions.
+(Returned by CPUID extended function 8000_0001h.) - x87 floating-point instructions are supported when: - EDX[0]=1.
+(Returned by CPUID standard function 1 and extended function 8000 0001h.) - FXSAVE and FXRSTOR instructions are supported when: - EDX[24]=1.
 These instructions save and restore the entire media and x87 processor state.
-(Returned by function codes 1h and 8000_0001h.)
+(Returned by CPUID standard function 1 and extended function 8000 0001h.)